 - Worldpay – This method can be used with certain online products and there is a link to Worldpay provided on the relevant web page.

-- Credit card – To use this method, you will need to speak with a CSP staff member in the Finance unit.
-Please ring the Enquiry Handling Unit on 020 7306 6666 and they will put you through to the appropriate individual.
+- Credit card – To use this method, you will need to speak with our Enquiries Team on 020 7306 6666 and they will put you through to the appropriate individual.
+Please note: you can only pay by credit card if you are resident outside the UK.

 |product/service||cheque||direct debit||paypal||worldpay||credit card|